-Notes View in PowerPoint is often ignored
+Use Notes View in PowerPoint for excellent handouts

 You know this from the start.
 And so you “have to” add more text here and there to explain your stuff.
-And perhaps a bit more text here just to avoid confusion, or there to make another point, or for the sake of clarity, then maybe you make one more point.
+And perhaps another line to avoid confusion, or another to make a good point, and for the sake of clarity, then maybe you add one more sentence.
 Just to be safe.
 And unsurprisingly, you’re left with a presentation that is frankly a disaster to present.
 It’s simply become a document instead (or a “slideument”).

-The 2 version solution isn’t great:
+The 2 version solution is not the answer:

-Why text heavy slides are so bad:
+Why do we care if text heavy slides are so bad?

 It really is important that you don’t present these text heavy slides.
 The more text the audience is reading – the less they are able to listen to what you’re saying.
-Your slides are jammed, look a bit naff – so are not a great way to represent your company.
+Your slides are jammed, look far too “powerpointy” and are a bad way to represent your company.
 For everyone, reading is like listening to a voice inside your head reading out-loud.
-Out-loud inside your head that is, don’t worry: they can’t hear you.
-(It’s the talking to yourself you need to worry about.
+(Out-loud inside your head that is, don’t worry: they can’t hear you.
+It’s the talking to yourself you need to worry about.
 I digress… ).

 Right, so just use one version.
 Use a beautiful light visual deck that will reflect your value.
 However, also use the Notes Area in PowerPoint to add the extra detail.
-Wait though, there’s more: You can style the content within Notes View so that it looks professional and complements your slide design.
-This is not the same as just viewing the Notes Pane beneath the slide (see images below).
+Wait though, there’s more: You can style the content within Notes View in PowerPoint so that it looks professional and complements your slide design.
+This is not the same as just viewing the Notes Pane beneath the slide (see image below).

-Take a look around PowerPoint – there is a Notes Master as well as a Notes View: use both of these to create pages that will work well by sending via email as a PDF.
+Take a look around PowerPoint – there is a Notes Master as well as a Notes View: use both of these viewing options to create pages that will work well by sending via email as a PDF.

 Choose to print the Notes Pages within your Print Options.
-You’ll see something like this:

 Slide within Notes View – formatted, designed, extra detail added.
 Select “Print Notes Pages” and print to PDF in the Print Options.